 It is helpful to consider what Saint Paul refers to as the greed that is idolatry.
 Here, Paul shares that our self-centered attitudes and behaviors are barriers to renewed life.
-Idolatry, meaning the worship of idols or things not of God, is something that we come to know very well in our response to addiction.
-Our lives were once ordered around our loved one's addiction while everything else seemed insignificant.
+Idolatry, meaning the worship of idols or things not of God, is something that we come to know very well in active addiction.
+Our lives were once ordered around meeting our lustful needs while everything else seemed insignificant.

-Even after we have found freedom from the compulsion to control or cure our loved one's addiction, we must remain committed to seeking what is above.
-Otherwise, we are likely to replace old behaviors and attitudes with new attachments to power, pleasure, honor, or wealth.
-This Sunday's readings speak to the fleeting nature of anything not of God, yet we can spend a lifetime expecting fulfillment from these idols.
+Even after we have found freedom from lust and sexual addiction, we must remain committed to seeking what is above.
+Otherwise, we are likely to replace addictive behaviors and attitudes with an attachment to power, pleasure, honor, or wealth.
+Our readings this week speak to the fleeting nature of anything not of God, yet we can spend a lifetime expecting fulfillment from these idols.

 A less familiar, yet equally important phrase spoken in recovery groups is "don't leave after the miracle happens."
 The real gift of recovery is the freedom that comes with ordering our lives around God.
-We may experience secondary benefits, such as renewed joy, reliable friendships, consistency, trust in God and others, and even the return of our health, to name a few.
-The real treasure is found in the immaterial.
+We may experience secondary benefits, such as career opportunities, reliable friendships, the ability to maintain a romantic relationship, or the return of our health, to name a few.
+However, the real treasure is found in the immaterial.